Madoc4/Wildfire-Prevention/README.md

 # Wildfire-Prevention
-Multiple-Linear Regression algorithm which identifies areas at high risk of wildfire.
+Multiple-Linear Regression algorithm which identifies and predicts areas at high risk of wildfire.

 This algorithm was written in Python and in order to run you will need the following packages:
   1. Pandas